hosseinghorbanzadeh/A-hybrid-method-of-link-prediction-in-directed-graphs/README.md

 package CN_AH_AH.zip contains two folders:
 supervis
 unsupervis
-In each folder you can see the evaluation in folder result by running the example file.
+In each folder you can see the evaluation in folder result by running the example.py.
 # Cite
 @article{
     title = "A-hybrid-method-of-link-prediction-in-directed-graphs",